A new family of bijections for planar maps: The bijections

 \begin{bij} Take a planar map $M$ and mark a vertex $v$.
 If it is a leaf, contract it to mark a corner.
-Else, let $v'$ be its last son, and $e$ be its last edge.
+Else, let $v'$ be its last child, and $e$ be its last edge.
 If $v'$ is seen after $v$ in the exploration, then contract $e$ and mark the corresponding corner.
-The inverse operation is the growing operation as described above.This gives the first term of the RHS of \eqref{remy}.
+The inverse operation is the growing operation as described above.
+This gives the first term of the RHS of \eqref{remy}.
 Otherwise, $e$ is a discovery, apply the cut-and-slide operation at $e$.
-One ends up with two maps $(M_1,M_2)$. $M_1$ has a marked vertex, and $M_2$ has a marked leaf $l$ that is the last son of its neighbor $w$.
+One ends up with two maps $(M_1,M_2)$. $M_1$ has a marked vertex, and $M_2$ has a marked leaf $l$ that is the last child of its neighbor $w$.
 Contract $l$ to mark $w$.
-To go backwards, grow $l$ out of the last corner around $w$, then apply the inverse of the cut and slide operation.
+To go backwards, grow $l$ out of the last corner around $w$, then apply the inverse of the cut-and-slide operation.
 This gives the second term of the RHS of \eqref{remy}.

 \end{bij}